mds1/survivor-frontend/README.md

 NFL Survivor Decentralized Application.
 The backend code can be found [here](https://github.com/mds1/survivor-backend).

 # NFL Survivor Dapp
+This is a standard NFL Survivor pool implemented with Ethereum.
+A hosted version of this site can be found here.

 Not familiar with Survivor leagues?
 Here's how to play:

 * Pay the entry fee to join the Survivor pool